Women in Belarus: Organizations for women

 Feminist groups in Belarus first appeared in 1991, and then more were formed onwards.
 These organizations included the Union of Women in Belarus (formerly known as the Belarusian Committee of Soviet Women), the League of Women in Belarus, the Committee of Soldiers' Mothers, the Women's Christian-Democratic Movement, the Belarusian feminist movement "For the Renaissance of the Fatherland", the League of Women-Electors, and the Women's Liberal Association.
 The beginning of the 21st century brought a change in the women's movement in Belarus.
 The movement started to become more structured and as a result the most effective women's organizations emerged with more defined priorities.
 The “Hope” party which was actually established in 1994 chose to focus on the problem of women’s involvement in politics.
 Another organization that emerged was the Young Women’s Christian Association of Belarus and their main focus is on the issue of the white slave trade.
-The Belarusian Organization of Working Women primarily deals with human rights and social issues in the country.
+The Belarusian Organization of Working Women (BOWW, founded in 1996) primarily deals with human rights and social issues in the country.
+Since 2020, the organization has included and supported female Belarusian artists.
+This initiative has been even supported by the Swedish Institute.
 One of the most prominent women's organization to emerge was the Women’s Independent Democratic Movement.
 The organization promotes political and economic competence among all citizens as well as gender equality.

+In 2015, Shmidt V.R. and Solomatina I.V. published a book "Women's activism in Belarus: invisible and untouchable" about women's activism in Belarus.
+The research included the perspectives of both the activists themselves and those studying their endeavors, integrating them into political agendas and social strategies.
+Authors actively employ modern methodologies to discern and comprehend the existing limitations and possibilities of women's activism.
+This entails exploring various approaches to the genealogy of knowledge produced and reproduced by activists, particularly concerning women's issues.

 On 28 September 2021, during the government-led attack on NGOs (see Human rights in Belarus#Pressure on NGOs), the Supreme Court of Belarus forcibly liquidated the "Gender perspectives" NGO (Гендерные перспективы) which promoted the women rights in Belarus by withstanding gender discrimination and domestic violence.
 GP collaborated with the government on legal issues concerning women and hosted the national hot line for victims of domestic violence which took approximately 15,000 calls in 10 years.
 After the court liquidated this organization, its team claimed that the government "doesn't care about the needs of a huge number of women experiencing domestic violence or gender discrimination".